Kollupitiya

-Kollupitiya, also known as Colpetty is a major neighbourhood of Colombo, Sri Lanka.
+Kollupitiya (historically known as Colpetty, administratively as Colombo 3) is a major neighbourhood of Colombo, Sri Lanka.
 The name Kollupitiya comes from the name of a chief from Kandy who had unsuccessfully attempted to dethrone the last king of Kandy.
-During the period of British and Dutch administration, a brewery had commenced in Kollupitiya which converted coconut treacle into liquor.
-Nowadays, the suburb is a thriving commercial area containing fashionable high-end shopping malls.
-Some foreign embassies are located in Kollupitiya.
-The Prime Minister's House (Colombo) is located in Colombo 3 just two blocks south of Maha Nuge Gardens; a prominent private laneway in Kollupitiya.
+During the periods of Dutch and British administration, a brewery for the conversion of coconut treacle into liquor had commenced and continued operation in Kollupitiya.
+The suburb is a thriving commercial area containing fashionable high-end shopping malls.
+Some foreign embassies are located in Kollupitiya, as is the official residence of the prime minister.

-Demographic
+Demographics

 Kollupitiya is a multi-religious and multi-ethnic area.
 The major ethnic communities in Kollupitiya are Sri Lankan Moors, Sinhalese, and Sri Lankan Tamils.
 There are also various minorities, such as Burghers.
 Religions include Buddhism, Hinduism, Islam, and Christianity.

 Muslim traders form a large part of the Kollupitiya economy with many businesses being operated by the local Sri Lankan Moors.
-In recent years, the influx of Chinese expatriates to Colombo has led to an increase of Chinese shops and businesses in the area.
-Many Chinese expatriates have opened shops and other businesses that cater towards the Chinese expatriate community.
+In recent years, the influx of a new wave of Chinese migrants to Colombo has led to an increase of Chinese shops and businesses in the area.
+Many Chinese migrants have opened shops and other businesses that cater to the migrant Chinese community.
 Some Sri Lankan residents of Kollupitiya have also been influenced by the influx of Chinese people to the area by shopping at the Chinese-run businesses and even picking up aspects of Mandarin Chinese.

 Schools

-There are several government and private schools located in Kollupitiya.
+Several government and private schools are located in Kollupitiya.
 They are: